-REQUIRED TEXTBOOKS/LEARNING MATERIALS
+REQUIRED TEXTBOOKS/LEARNING

+MATERIALS

 The learning materials required for this program of study will be given at the time of enrollment.
 The materials will include all of the necessary information required to complete the certificate program.
 Learning materials for Nutrition and Food Service Management include: Food Handler's Card Book, ServSafe Certification Book, Kitchen Management Book, and HACCP Book.
 For the Nursing Assistant program, the learning resources and materials include:

-- 1. Mosby's Textbook for Nursing Assistants, 9th Edition - 2.
-Mosby's Student Study Guide for Nursing Assistants, 9th Edition
+- 1. Mosby's Textbook for Nursing Assistants, 9th Edition

+- Mosby's Student Study Guide for Nursing Assistants, 9th Edition

+- 3. Watch with a sweep second hand

+- 4. Stethoscope

 - 5. Blood Pressure Cuff

+- 6. Gait Belt

 - 7. Back Support

 - 8. C.N.A Watch

+- 9. Uniforms (scrubs)